【The following content was整理ed by AI based on a recording, with no modifications made】

-1. Dialogue Background and Core Topics Review
+1. Conversation Background and Core Issues Review

-Setting: Deep psychological counseling and career coaching session.
+Context: Deep psychological counseling and career coaching session.

-Core topic: How to enhance “self-identity” (Self-Identity/Consistency).
+Core topic: How to enhance “self-identity/consistency” (Self-Identity/Consistency).

 2.1 Choice as Definition: Who Are You?